omgmog/omgmog.github.com/_posts/2012/2012-01-29-on-migrating-from-tumblr-to-jekyll-bootstrap.md

 title: On migrating from Tumblr to Jekyll Bootstrap
 tags: [jekyll, tumblr, github-pages, guide]
 archived: true
+archived_comments:
+- author: "plusjade"
+  date: February 01, 2012
+  content: |
+    (I maintain Jekyll Bootstrap)Makes my day to hear you find Jekyll Bootstrap easier to manage!
+I also definitely appreciate the write-ups.
+Since you have done well in customizing your install, please think about contributing any feedback back to the project.
+Anything you feel should work better, or you have an idea of a better implementation or feature request etc. It's tremendously helpful for me to get feedback from actual day-to-day users.
+Contact me personally or through http:/github.com/plusjade/j... !keep up the good work.
+BTW your theme customizations are looking good!
 ---
 I've been toying with the idea of moving away from [Tumblr](http://www.tumblr.com) for a long time now, having had my own share of problems with Tumblr downtime.